For Current Students

 • Summer after 1st year: meet regularly with your main advisor; identify two other MA committee members; identify a specific MA paper topic

-• Fall and Winter of 2nd year: conduct MA paper research; file your MA paperwork with the department
+• Fall and Winter of 2nd year: conduct MA paper research; determine your MA completion option; file your MA paperwork with the department

 • Spring of 2nd year: write MA paper

 The MA paper is required for admittance into the PhD program.
 It must be submitted as either a Writing Requirement of the MA Capstone Plan, or as the MA Thesis Plan).
-If you choose the MA Thesis Plan, you must submit your MA paper to the university as an MA thesis for an MA degree, but this option is unfortunately only available to students who do not already have an MA degree in Linguistics.
+If you choose the MA Thesis Plan, you must submit your MA paper to the university as a thesis for the MA degree, but this option is unfortunately only available to students who do not already have an MA in Linguistics.
+For more information about each option, please see the MA Degree Explainer file.

 Advising.